Considering a request - Statutory flexible working requests

 • there are planned changes to the business, for example, you intend to reorganise or change the business and think the request will not fit with these plans

-If you feel that one of these reasons apply, you must consult with the employee before making a decision.
+If you feel that one of these reasons apply, you must consult the employee before making a decision.

 Talking and listening to the employee before making a decision can help: